Venezuelans brave COVID wing to bathe, feed sick loved ones | Federal News Network

 “You do everything you can in the name of love,” said Suazo, 47.
 “If that person is your blood relative, you don’t even hesitate.”

-The shortage leaves families rushing to fill the void at facilities that treat the poor, like José Gregorio Hernández Hospital, in the middle of a sweeping Caracas barrio.
-They feed them, bathe them and change their bedsheets — tasks normally done by trained medical professionals.
+The shortage leaves families rushing to fill the void at facilities that treat the poor, like José Gregorio Hernández Hospital, which sits in the middle of a sweeping Caracas barrio.
+They feed patients, bathe them and change their bedsheets — tasks normally done by trained medical professionals.

+Relatives of elderly and weak patients are allowed short visits up to three times daily and are responsible for providing their own protective clothing.

+Suazo finished dressing at a table near the COVID-19 entrance and looked over to a security guard.
+He gave her a nod of approval.
+Suazo tucked her bags of hot chicken soup, fresh bedsheets and cleaning supplies under her arm and ducked past the heavy sliding gate.

 “I take care of him quickly, changing his clothes, feeding him, and then I leave,” Suazo said.
 “You can’t stay inside there long.”